Svenska Cupen (women): Rounds and teams

+Qualification

-How district teams qualify
+District teams

-There are a number of districts in the Swedish football organization, and each of them receives a number of spots in the Swedish Cup, due to how many licensed players they have.
+There are a number of districts in the Swedish Football Association (SvFF), and each of them receives a number of spots in the Swedish Cup, due to how many licensed players they have.
 For an example, Värmlands FF receives three spots and Västergötlands FF receives seven spots.

 Previous winners

 Seasons 1998/1999 and 1999/2000 were played as fall/spring; all other seasons were played spring/fall.

 The cup was also called Folksam Cup between 1981 and 1996.